verbb/formie/packages/docs/browser/behavior/manual-initialization.md

 </form>
 ```

-Use that sparingly, because eager mounts can initialize heavier providers before the user can interact with them.
+Use that sparingly, because eager mounts can initialise heavier providers before the user can interact with them.

-## Advanced manual mounting
+## Advanced Manual Mounting

 If you need lower-level control than `formie()` gives you, the JavaScript API also exposes `mount()`, `unmount()`, `update()`, `scan()`, and `observe()`.

 Those methods are covered on [Custom client](/browser/behavior/custom-client).

-## Browser-package boundary
+## Browser-Package Boundary

-This page assumes Formie still owns the rendered form and its browser behavior.
+This page assumes Formie still owns the rendered form and its browser behaviour.
 If your framework owns the render tree, component lifecycle, and routing model, the framework package docs are usually a better fit than stretching the browser package beyond its intended boundary.

 Craft-first integrations such as Sprig should still be documented primarily in the main Formie plugin docs and linked here only when needed.

-## Related pages
+## Related Pages

 - [Custom client](/browser/behavior/custom-client)
 - [Modules](/browser/modules/)